evolvingstuff/vdw2/content/posts/bone-fractures-of-children-not-reduced-if-given-little-vitamin-d-no-calcium-etc-rct.md

 │   │   inner_content: `((Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets))`
 │   │   depth: `1`
 │   │   children:
-│   │   ├── LocalLinkNode
+│   │   ├── AliasedLocalLinkNode
 │   │   │   full_match: `((Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets))`
 │   │   │   inner_content: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets`
-│   │   │   page: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets`
-│   │   │   children:
+│   │   │   page: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021` │   │   │   children:
 │   │   │   ├── TextNode
 │   │   │   │   full_match: `Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets`